 Services that are covered for you What you must pay when you get these services In-Network Alternative Care No prior authorization required.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$20 co-pay per visit up to \$450 combined benefit limit.
-Acupuncture, naturopathy, and non-Medicare covered chiropractic care up to a \$450 combined benefit limit per calendar year.
-Covered services include: Chiropractic care provided by a licensed Chiropractor acting within the scope of his/ her license.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$20 co-pay up to \$450 combined benefit limit.
+Acupuncture and non-Medicare covered chiropractic care up to a \$450 combined benefit limit per calendar year.
+Covered services include: Chiropractic care provided by a licensed Chiropractor acting within the scope of his/her license.
 Covered services include physical therapy modalities only when associated with spinal manipulation, related diagnostic laboratory (Complete Blood Count and General Panel), and x-ray services.
 Acupuncture services provided by a licensed acupuncturists acting within the scope of his/her license.
 Covered services include acupuncture and electro-acupuncture.
-Naturopathic services provided by a licensed Naturopath obtained to diagnose and treat an illness or injury.
 Excluded services include: massage therapy, take home and educational supplies, homeopathic remedies and chelation therapy.
-Manual manipulation of the spine to correct subluxation.
-See Chiropractic services.
 Ambulance services Prior authorization is required for non-emergency transportation.
-For coverage outside of the United States, see Worldwide coverage. \$300 co-pay per one- way transport Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+For coverage outside of the United States, see Worldwide coverage. \$350 co-pay per one-way transport.
+Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

 Services that are covered for you What you must pay when you get these services In-Network Annual physical exam No prior authorization required.
 Limited to one exam per calendar year.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$0 co-pay.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$0 co-pay per visit.
 This exam is covered in addition to the "Welcome to Medicare Exam" and "Annual Wellness Visit."
-Routine lab work not otherwise covered by Medicare as preventive, including: Comprehensive Metabolic Panel Thyroid Stimulating Hormone Complete Blood Count Vitamin D A hands-on physical exam that includes inspection of the organ systems.
+Routine lab work not otherwise covered by Medicare as preventive, including: Comprehensive Metabolic PanelThyroid Stimulating Hormone Complete Blood Count Vitamin D A hands-on physical exam that includes inspection of the organ systems.
 A review of active medical problems, development of specific treatment plans, and an examination and evaluation of the entire person.
 Note: Cost-sharing may apply for other services provided during the annual physical exam.
 Annual wellness visit No prior authorization required.
 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 There is no coinsurance or co-pay for the annual wellness visit.
 Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.